 School just ended and here we are talking about Fourth of July celebrations in our local towns!
 Summer has ARRIVED and your neighborhoods are ready to celebrate!
-From BBQs, to pool parties, to gathering on park lawns – I hope your Independence Day celebrations are full of stars, stripes, and loads of fun!
+From BBQs, to pool parties, to gathering on park lawns – Independence Day in Union County, NJ, is always full of stars, stripes, and loads of fun!
 Here are the posted events for our communities – remember they are subject to change based on the weather.
 When possible – please check the website/Facebook links for the most up-to-date information!
 Have fun celebrating our country and your family traditions!

 Join the huge celebration that takes place over two days this year!
 The town comes together for tons of fun events that are sure to please everyone!